 - provide three letters of reference/support;

-- be available for an interview with the M.C.A. faculty.
+- be available for an interview with the MCA faculty, and;

 For detailed application instructions and forms, visit the Department of Anatomy and Cell Biology website.